meetk5/Team-Project4/README.md

 ![Landing page](Readme-images/landingpage.png)
 ## Visualizations & Analysis

 We created several visualizations and made one story in Tableau to show TV Broadcasting Trends in USA.
-We used different dataset for our visualizations which contains 24 columns and 81k rows.We did not clean up visualization to see whatever available as visualizations from 1927 TO 2020.
+We used different dataset for our visualizations which contains 24 columns and 81k rows.We did not clean up visualization to see whatever available as visualizations from 1927 to 2020.
 We used group, set and parameter function to have concise graphs.
 We used trend lines, charts, treemaps for our graphs.
 Based on our data set, these are the visualizations that we created in Tableau:

 - The trends lines of TV consumption over the years in USA based on times watched and followers
 - The trend lines by top channels over the year as per followers, filter option by year slider